lsia/ksdsld/README.md

 ### Introduction

 This software accompanies the article [1] and is provided as part of the article _KSDSLD - A Tool for Keystroke Dynamics Synthesis \& Liveness Detection_, to be published in Software Impacts, Elsevier.
+The dataset [2] was generated using this tool.
+The methods employed by this tool are based on those of [3].

 With the objective of encouraging research about liveness detection in keystroke dynamics and making available our methods so other verification systems can be evaluated against them, we provide software and its source code that includes the following functionality: